gardener/cc-utils/doc/pipeline_contract.rst

 * *self-service* - components customise their pipelines by changing their sources
 * *standardisation*

-As a execution environment for CI/CD workloads, we use `Concourse <https://concourse-ci.org>`_.
+As an execution environment for CI/CD workloads, we use `Concourse <https://concourse-ci.org>`_.
-We however abstract from the underlying "build build executor" and instead offer a `Pipeline Definition Contract`, through which components declare their build pipelines as required.
+We however abstract from the underlying "build executor" and instead offer a `Pipeline Definition Contract`, through which components declare their build pipelines as required.

-Terms, definitions and concepts
+Terms, Definitions and Concepts
 ###############################

-Although using `Concourse <https://concourse-ci.org>`_ as underlying build scheduler, we use some terms differently as done in the context of concourse.
+Although we are using `Concourse <https://concourse-ci.org>`_ as underlying build scheduler, we use some terms differently as done in the context of concourse.

 +------------------------------+-----------------------------------------------------+